h82258652/windows-uwp.zh-cn/windows-apps-src/gaming/tutorial--create-your-first-metro-style-directx-game.md

 ---
 author: mtoepke
-title: "使用 DirectX 创建简单的通用 Windows 平台 (UWP) 游戏"
+title: Create a simple Universal Windows Platform (UWP) game with DirectX
-description: "在此教程集中，你将了解如何使用 DirectX 和 C++ 创建基本的通用 Windows 平台 (UWP) 游戏。" ms.assetid: 9edc5868-38cf-58cc-1fb3-8fb85a7ab2c9
+description: In this set of tutorials, you learn how to create a basic Universal Windows Platform (UWP) game with DirectX and C++. ms.assetid: 9edc5868-38cf-58cc-1fb3-8fb85a7ab2c9
 keywords:
 - DirectX game sample